-This type of diet is a low-carb high-fat way of eating that comes with many health benefits all backed by many scientific studies.
+This type of diet is a low-carb high-fat way of eating that comes with many health benefits, all backed by many scientific studies.

-Eating a ketogenic diet may help you lose weight, improve general health and it’s shown to have a positive effect against diabetes, epilepsy and even cancer.
+Eating a ketogenic diet may help you lose weight, and improve general health and it’s shown to have a positive effect against diabetes, epilepsy and even cancer.